home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Virtual integration

 Some products are supported by integrations that are not named after the product.
-For example, Roborock vacuums are integrated via the Xiaomi Miio integration, and the IKEA SYMFONISK product line can be used with the Sonos integration.
+For example, Yale Home locks are integrated via the August integration, and the IKEA SYMFONISK product line can be used with the Sonos integration.

 There are also cases where a product line only supports a standard IoT standards like Zigbee or Z-Wave.
 For example, the U-tec ultraloq works via Z-Wave and has no specific dedicated integration.